 (Douglas Tidy Towns Adjudicator Report 2012)

 The Ballybrack Woods (locally also known as ‘Mangala’, ‘Mangola’, or ‘Mangla’) are located across from the Douglas Community Park.
-Unfortunately, over the last few years the area has been a bit neglected.
-But, with the help of the community we want to enhance the appeal of the woods so that they become a major recreational and educational facility for the Douglas area.
+With the help of the community we enhanced the appeal of the woods so that they have become a major recreational and educational facility for the Douglas area.

 - Add signs to increase awareness of the area